 The YSA “Science: The Art of Observation” program introduces students to the biodiversity and urban ecology of coastal and urban habitats of SE North Carolina.
 In collaboration with our community partners at Expo 216, our program also provides unique opportunities for "young scientists" to explore and express science issues through art.
 Participants will experience the enjoyment of performing actual scientific research under the direct mentorship of PhD-level researchers and artists, as well as learning many lab and field techniques used in the study of marine biology, atmospheric sciences, urban ecology, computer science, and contemporary art.
-Students will participate in field excursions to local downtown sites in Wilmington, and will be able to broaden their innate interest in the natural world through interacting with guest speakers and other scientists from around the world.
+Students will participate in field excursions to local downtown sites in Wilmington (Greenfield Lake, Harrelson Center, Expo 216, Bill's Bee Farm), and will be able to broaden their innate interest in the natural world through interacting with guest speakers and other scientists from around the world.
 Students will also have the opportunity to present their work as a scientific poster and blog their experiences on the YSA website.

 Week 1: "Computer Science, Biotechnology & Innovation"

 Human interaction with coastal ecosystems is projected to exponentially increase in the coming decades, thus equipping our young scientists with scientific tools to solve local and global environmental issues is paramount.
-Each day focuses on a different issue that is prevalent in our society today, such as water quality, renewable energy, oil and plastic pollution, and green space solutions to climate change.
+Each day focuses on a different issue that is prevalent in our society today, such as water quality, renewable energy, oil and plastic pollution, conservation and biodiversity, invasive species, and green space and technology solutions to climate change and urban sprawl.
 Campers will learn the science behind local urban ecology issues through art, science experimentation and digital mapping of downtown Wilmington.
+Campers will also get the opportunity to help design green space space at the Harrelson Center under the guidance of local architects.
 Master the desired art of communicating science, which is essential in educating the public specifically when conducting media interviews or conveying other complicated messages via social media.
 Additional activities may include creating public service announcement videos, and measuring chlorophyll and photosynthesis in microalgae to demonstrate biofuels.

 Week 3 : The Science of "Death and Dying"